yairgd/yairgd.github.io/content/post/linux_core_isolcpus.md

 Here are some reference sources that used to create this post
 [[1] Whole one core dedicated to a single process](https://stackoverflow.com/questions/13583146/whole-one-core-dedicated-to-single-process)
 [[2]  INTERRUPTS AND IRQ TUNING](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/performance_tuning_guide/s-cpu-irq)
+[[3] how to detect if isolcpus is activated?](https://unix.stackexchange.com/questions/336017/how-to-detect-if-isolcpus-is-activated)